 Well, despite the issues…it seemed to work.
 So I loaded it up again with fomapan, as it is cheap, and set off for another walk…oh no 😦 This is when the snow hit and the camera seized.

 The focus wheel had disconnected from the actual lens during the first walk.
 The results were plain to see on the second roll…all out of focus.
 Was it worth sending it to be fixed??
 The last camera I had CLAd cost me a fair bit.
 I did a bit of searching for a new place and came across this website.
 I hadn’t used them before, but the owner seemed very friendly and best of all, it was very reasonably priced.
 Less than a week later I got the camera back all fixed except the mirror.
 I found one of those on ebay in America and ordered one.
 The camera repair guy explained how to remove the viewfinder to access the old mirror and once it arrived I set to installing it myself.

-The old mirror was glue to the body, I had to smash it to get it out, gosh I hope I could get the new one in ok.
+The old mirror was glued to the body, I had to smash it to get it out, gosh I hope I could get the new one in ok.

 Wow, once installed, the new mirror really made the viewfinder brill-I-ant.
 Plus when I took the camera out on another cold day… no seizing.